 This also improves your memory, helps you multitask, and makes you solve problems faster and more logically.

 Generally, a bilingual person possesses more gray matter in their brain than a monolingual person.
-It is responsible for storing memory and processing languages.
+This gray matter is responsible for storing memory and processing languages.

-That is why if you learn Korean won’t just give you access to 80 million more people; but will also help you keep your brain active, better, and healthy.
+Learning Korean will give you access to 80 million more people and help you keep your brain active, better, and healthy.

 12. Study in South Korea

-Korean opens doors to multiple universities in South Korea, which are particularly well renowned for a wide range of subjects and fields – and at affordable prices too!
+Korea opens doors to multiple universities in South Korea, which are particularly well renowned for a wide range of subjects and fields – and at affordable prices, too!

-From the quality of life to studying in one of the high-quality institutions, many justifications choose South Korea as your education abroad destination.
+From the quality of life to studying in one of the high-quality institutions, there are many reasons to choose South Korea as your education abroad destination.

-Besides, communication is the biggest problem a person faces in a different country.
+Communication is also the biggest problem in different countries.
 So, if you plan to pursue undergraduate, master’s, or even Ph.D. programs in Korea, learning their language would make your stay more pleasant!

-The good news is that most South Korean universities provide lessons in Korean, along with their chosen courses.
+The good news is that most South Korean universities provide lessons in Korean and their chosen courses.
 So even if you know some elementary level, you can continue to reach intermediate to near-native when you live there.

-Alternatively, you can also take the accepted Korean language ability test like TOPIK (Test of Proficiency in Korean).
+Alternatively, you can take an accepted Korean language ability test, such as TOPIK (Test of Proficiency in Korean).

 13. Korean culture is unique